DevOps vs SRE: Key Differences Explained

 What is the role of an SRE engineer?

-Similar to the DevOps team, SRE engineers are also an integral part of any organization looking to build systems and services that are reliable, available, scalable, and performant.
+Similar to the DevOps engineers, SRE engineers are also an integral part of any organization looking to build systems and services that are reliable, available, scalable, and performant.
+SREs have a narrow focus on specific practices and metrics that allow for improved collaboration and service delivery.
 Here are some key responsibilities of an SRE engineer:

 To perform these responsibilities, the SRE team uses various tools to tackle infrastructure and operational problems.
 Here are some of the tools commonly used: